nicholasjroy/obsidian-sage/README.md

 Open **Settings → Sprout** and paste your Anthropic API key.

 > [!CAUTION]
-> Explaining a selection sends the selected text and surrounding context to the Anthropic API (a third party).
+> When you explain a selection, Sprout sends the selected text and surrounding context to the Anthropic API (a third party).
 Your API key is kept in Obsidian's secret storage, which is currently **not encrypted at rest**: it is saved unencrypted in local storage, where other software with access to that data could read it.

 ## Usage